 Could Part of Your Wedding be Tax Deductible?

 The short answer: yes!
-Depending on the choices you've made as you've planned, you may be able to get a tax deduction for some of your wedding expenses.
+Depending on the choices you've made as you've planned, you may be able to get a tax deduction for some of your recent wedding expenses.

 Your Dress, Flowers, and Food